-'''

-+input invoices {driving input file, custnum is the key}

-+link customer {combined with customers}
++input invoices +link customer {driving input file, custnum is the key} {combined with customers}

-+output invoust {produces the file we want}
++output invcust {produces the file we want}

 +exit

-'''

 Each record of the invcust file will have both the invoice information and the customer information for each invoice of the Input file (i.e., one record per invoice).
 What happens if there is no customer record for a specific invoice?
 In this case, the invoice record does not appear in the Output file.
 To force Suprlink to include these records, use the optional keyword on the Link command: